 To ensure that Scholars of the W. Franklin Evans Honors College engage in significant experiential learning opportunities, domestic and international career and cultural study events will be planned in concert by the Honors Coordinator, Honors Student Association (HSA) Executive Council, and the Provost.
 Honors Scholars who are selected for career and cultural study events must be in good standing with the Honors College and have demonstrated a strong record of active participation in Honors College events.

-Contact the Honors Program
+Contact the Honors College

 The Honors Program Office is open Monday through Friday, 8 a.m. to 5 p.m.